mkristiansen/Hanlon/README.md

 We welcome contributions at all levels, including working strictly on our documentation, tests, or code contributions.
-We also welcome, and value, input about your experiences with Project Hanlon, and provisioning in general, on the mailing list as we discuss how the project should solve problems.
+We also welcome, and value, input about your experiences with Project Hanlon, and provisioning in general, on the mailing list as we discuss how the project might solve these sorts of problems.

 ## Installation